PAIP-insight/paip2020/README.md

 Thus, if any participant are experiencing this problem, please send the data use agreement file (pdf format) that you have written to the organizer directly by e-mail. mailto : paip.challenge@gmail.com
 We apologize for any inconvenience.

+5. Basically, validation submission is a sort of checking process for your prediction result and is not a requirement for the test submission.
+Even if you did not participate in validation, you can still submit it at the test phase.
+However, please note that the leaderboard will not be updated during the test phase, that means, there is no way for participants to check their score and rank during test phase.
+So please continue to be interested in our challenge and participate.

 ## `submission_support.py` utility code released

 This is an extremely simple code snippet for compressing image masks of final submissions.